 Land Conservation

-We work with private landowners to craft a voluntary conservation agreement, also known as a conservation easements, that permanently conserve lands that are crucial wildlife habitat, protect rivers and streams, or contribute to the scenic quality of Sheridan County.
+We work with private landowners to craft a voluntary conservation agreement, also known as a conservation easements, that permanently conserves land that are crucial wildlife habitats, protects rivers and streams, are in working agriculture, or contributes to the scenic quality of Sheridan County.
 We believe that by maintaining the values that make Sheridan County unique and beautiful, we will make a positive impact on the local tourism economy and make sure that this is always a great place to live.

 WHAT IS A VOLUNTARY CONSERVATION AGREEMENT / CONSERVATION EASEMENT?